 Buy social: SAP introduces 5 & 5 by ‘25

-Social procurement is a powerful lever any organization can activate to deliver immediate social impact.
-By directing procurement spend to diverse and social-enterprise suppliers, organizations fulfill their business needs with quality goods and services and make a positive collective impact on the societies we operate in.
+Social procurement is a powerful lever any organisation can activate to deliver immediate social impact.
+By directing procurement spend to diverse and social-enterprise suppliers, organisations fulfil their business needs with quality goods and services and make a positive collective impact on the societies we operate in.

 What is 5 & 5 by ‘25?